sagarrakshe/delta-dropbox/README.md

 ##Issues
 * Tested only on Ubuntu.
-* Execute `delta-dropbox.py` only when Dropbox has sync all files or Dropbox state is Idle.
+* Execute `delta-dropbox.py` only when Dropbox has sync all files or Dropbox folder status is Idle.